 - Make it grain-free by using chopped potatoes instead of rice.
 This would make it Whole30 compliant.
 To make it low-carb or keto-friendly, you can swap up the starch with celery root, riced cauliflower or chopped zucchini.

-This recipe is inspired by the Greek lemon chicken soup (Avgolemono), but it’s not the same recipe because that one includes tempering an egg into the broth and also includes some butter and flour.
+This recipe is inspired by the Greek lemon chicken soup (Avgolemono), but it’s not the same recipe because that one includes tempering an egg into the broth.
 This is a much simplified version that’s inspired by it with a simpler and quicker technique.
 It’s a very heartwarming, filling and nutritious chicken soup recipe that I’m sure will become a staple recipe in your house, like it is in mine!

 For more soup recipes, check out: